-The first thing you see coming in to my small town in rural Oklahoma is a smoke stack.
-The smoke stack is from our town’s cement plant.
-It’s not a very welcoming sight when know what it’s doing to the health of the town.
+The first thing you see coming into my small town in rural Oklahoma is a smokestack.
+The smokestack is from our town’s cement plant.
+It’s not a very welcoming sight when you know about the risks of cement plants and cancer.

 As a kid I lived a little less than a mile from the cement plant.
 Our house was always dusty, even though my mom was always cleaning.
 Even now living maybe 2.5 miles away I find the house is much dustier than when I lived outside of town.